dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-advanced-sensing-stereo-camera.md

 * Grayscale image in VGA (640x480) resolution at 10 or 20 fps.
 * Grayscale image in QVGA (320x240) resolution at 20 fps.
-* Depth map in QVGA (320x240) resolution at 10 fps.
+* Disparity map in QVGA (320x240) resolution at 10 fps.

 #### Down Stereo cameras